tetujin/AWAREFramework-iOS/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Just a following code your can start to collect smartphone data in the background.
+Just the following code, your application can collect sensor data in the background.

 Objective-C:
 ```objective-c